 Weber State University Assistant Athletic Trainer, Nancy Weir, and AT students

-The Athletic Training program received this award due to the implementation of cutting edge technology across the curriculum. iPads and mobile devices are utilized in all classrooms as teaching modalities and to extend the classroom into the clinical lab space.
+The Athletic Training program received the Apple Distinguished Program Award in 2013 due to the implementation of cutting edge technology across the curriculum. iPads and mobile devices are utilized in all classrooms as teaching modalities and to extend the classroom into the clinical lab space.
 Students in the athletic training programs at Weber state University utilize the same technology as practitioners in the field and graduate from our programs ready to function in diverse medical settings.